 An integrated analysis of allele-specific comutation and genetic dependencies.

-One explanation for the allele-specific genetic dependency interactions discovered above is that the unique signaling properties of the KRAS variant impose or remove the requirement for the function of the other gene.
+One explanation for the allele-specific genetic dependency interactions we discovered is that the unique signaling properties of the KRAS variant impose or remove the requirement for the function of the other gene.
 Nevertheless, as emphasized by the weakly connected comutation networks, the KRAS alleles are not acting in the same genetic environments.
-Given that each KRAS allele is associated with a distinct comutation network, we posited that some of the genetic dependencies associated with specific KRAS alleles were actually linked to commutated genes.
+Given that each KRAS allele is associated with a distinct comutation network, we posited that some of the genetic dependencies associated with specific KRAS alleles were actually linked to comutated genes.
 To address this hypothesis, we constructed linear models for the dependency score of each gene with allele-specific dependency that included a coefficient for the KRAS allele and a coefficient for the mutation of each gene in its comutation network.
 These models were then fit with elastic net regression to isolate the most informative predictors.69